nestagencyuk/react_components/README.md

 - The release branch should now be merged into both `develop` and `master`.
 Now you just need to run `npm run deploy` and you're done!
 The CI pipeline will handle the rest.

 > **NOTE:** Using Git Flow ensures the tagging is handled correctly.
 Creating a release branch manually won't work.

 -----

 ## Templating
 This repository acts as a template for getting new client component libraries up and running quickly, although there are a few DevOps steps you will need to take first.

-### Github
+### Creating the new repo
 1. Go to our [organisation page](https://github.com/nestagencyuk) and choose **"New"** to create a repository under Nest Agency Ltd.
 2. Under **"Repository template"**, choose `react_components` and ensure you check **"Include all branches"**:
 3. When naming the repository, follow our naming convention which is `[technology]_[client-name]-[project-type]`.
 So for a new client called **"Demo Company"**, their new component library repo would be `react_demo-company-website`.
 Ensure the repo is set to **Private**.
 4. That's it!
 You should now clone the repo.
 Open in your fave IDE and just leave it open for now.
-Move on to setup...
+Move on...

-### Final Steps
+### Setting up git for future updates
-To make sure the new client specific repo can pull in the latest changes from the master `react_components` repo without any conflicting Git histories or release tags and **before** you carry out any work, you **must** follow these steps to add the master repo as a remote.
+To make sure the new client specific repo can easily pull in the latest changes from the master `react_components` repo without any conflicting Git histories or release tags and **before** you carry out any work, you **must** follow these steps to add the master repo as a remote.

 > **NOTE:** DO NOT OPEN OR USE SOURCETREE - Sourcetree for some reason pulls and automatically adds all tags from other remotes which will cause the versioning system to not work properly.